 How To Run A Command For A Specific Time In Linux

 The other day I was transferring a large file using rsync to another system on my local area network.
 Since it is very big file, It took around 20 minutes to complete.
-I don’t want to wait that longer, and I don’t want to terminate the process by pressing CTRL+C either.
+I don’t want to wait that much longer, and also I don’t want to manually terminate the process by pressing CTRL+C either.
 I was just wondering if there could be any easy ways to run a command for a specific time and kill it automatically once the time is out in Unix-like operating systems – hence this post.
 Read on.

 Run A Command For A Specific Time In Linux